 b) Describe the ways in which a foreigner in your country might experience culture shock.
 (250 words maximum)

-This sort of question is designed to gauge an applicant’s cultural sensitivity and ability to conduct business in an international setting, and probably comes as no surprise to applicants who are familiar with INSEAD’s reputation as a highly international program.
+Now Essay 4 instead of Essay 5, this question is still designed to gauge an applicant’s cultural sensitivity and ability to conduct business in an international setting, and probably comes as no surprise to applicants who are familiar with INSEAD’s reputation as a highly international program.
 The first option asks applicants to recount a trying experience in another country or environment, and to explain the resulting personal growth and process of adjustment.
 Meanwhile, the second asks candidates to reflect on the unique characteristics of his or her own culture and anticipate the issues that a visitor might encounter.
 In both responses, one has an opportunity to demonstrate cultural flexibility and sensitivity, offering evidence of his or her ability to operate as a global citizen and work in diverse teams.
 Of course, many of the best essays will manage to incorporate a healthy dose of lessons learned, indicating that cultural adjustment can be fraught with trial and error rather than sugar-coating a response and failing to outline the struggles or periods of adjustment.

 Call Veritas Prep at +1-310-295-2098 or click to